24 hr Rescue Hotline:

 Gulls

-WRAS will not touch or interfere with any nesting seagulls, their young, their nest or eggs, as to do so would be illegal under the Wildlife and Countryside Act, unless:
+WRAS will not touch or interfere with any nesting gulls, their young, their nest or eggs, as to do so would be illegal under the Wildlife and Countryside Act, unless:

-• an adult or young seagull is sick, injured or orphaned
+• an adult or young gull is sick, injured or orphaned

 • a licence is obtained and there is a valid reason for interference

-All species of gull have now been removed from the General Licence GL41 for the protection of public health and safety.
-Gulls as well as many other species can no longer be disturbed, taken or killed under the old General Licences.
-This mean you should seek advice direct from Natural England, the government department responsible for Wildlife Licencing, before undertaking any work where nesting birds are involved or likely to be disturbed.
+All species of gulls have been excluded from the General Licence GL41 – to safeguard public health and safety.
+This means gulls and various other species can no longer be disturbed, captured, or killed under the previous General Licences.
+Therefore, it is advised to consult directly with Natural England, the government department responsible for Wildlife Licensing, before engaging in any activities that may affect nesting birds or lead to their disturbance.

-Regardless of the reason in which DEFRA or any other government body issues a license to disturb and interfere with nesting seagulls, WRAS rescuers will not undertake any work unless WRAS's Rescue Co-ordinator is satisfied that the removal of the seagull young or eggs and/or nest is essential from a human health and safety aspect, and cannot wait until the young have flown.
-The young will only be removed if they are dependent on the nest.
-If the young are old enough to walk around and use other parts of the roof, in safety, away from where essential work is required, the young will be left on the roof but the nest removed.
-The person requesting the work will be expected to make a donation to the suggested value of £85 and agrees to pay all other expenses before the work is commenced.
+In any situation where DEFRA or any other governmental body issues a license to disturb nesting gulls, WRAS rescuers will not proceed with the task unless WRAS’s Rescue Coordinator confirms that removing gull offspring, eggs, or nests is necessary for human health and safety and cannot be delayed until the young have left.
+Offspring will only be relocated if they are reliant on the nest.
+If the young are capable of moving around and using other parts of the roof safely, away from where essential work is needed, they will be left on the roof while the nest is removed.
+The individual requesting the work will be asked to contribute a donation of approximately £97 and agree to cover all additional expenses before work begins.
+Payment can be invoiced for your convenience.

-• preventing the gulls from nesting is the only long term solution to the above problems
+• Preventing gulls from nesting is the sole lasting solution to these issues.

 Five Stages of the Gulls Nesting Season